commonshost/dohnut/docs/raspberry_pi/index.md

 Connect to your network router by plugging an ethernet cable into the network port of your Raspberry Pi.
 Or use wi-fi if your Raspberry Pi supports it.

 Connect power cable to USB port to boot the Raspberry Pi.
-Wait a minute for it to fully boot.
+Wait a minute or two for it to fully boot.

 ## Connecting

-Log in to your network router to see the IP address of your Raspberry Pi.
+Log in to your network router to find the IP address of your Raspberry Pi.
+Or use a port scanner to look for the device on the network.

 Open a terminal (MacOS/Linux) or PuTTY (Windows) and connect to the IP address of your Raspberry Pi with the `pi` username.